 I’m originally from a small town outside Boston, MA.
 My mother was a chemistry teacher and my dad was in the Air Force.
 He eventually ended up working for what became Constant Contact.

-I am an autism advocate, a supporter of the US military, and a reader of classical literature.
-My favorite piece is Julius Caesar by Shakespeare.
+I am an autism advocate, a supporter of the US military, and an astronomy lover.
+My kids and I rescue abandoned cats.

 Over a span of five and a half years, Antonio and I had four kids.

 Boom, boom, boom, and boom.

 After my second baby was born, I quit my job as a financial advisor.
 I was decent at it, but my heart wasn’t really into it.
 I felt that I was being called to something else.

 There I was sitting on my couch with no income and two babies saying to myself, “Well, this stinks.”
 So I started making selfie videos and uploading them to YouTube.
 I didn’t really have any other options.
 I literally just started recording with my webcam while my babies were taking their naps.

 I made one video about how to pass the CFA exam, and it got something like 20k hits.
 The next thing I know, all these aspiring equity research analysts started emailing me to write things for them, resumes and cover letters.
 Then they’re referring me to their bosses and I’m getting hired by financial companies to write blogs.
 The first month I must have made about $48.
 But the jobs kept coming, the videos kept getting more views.

 Through the internet, I’ve found what my true purpose is.
 On a constant basis I love hearing from people who read my blogs or see my videos and tell me that I’ve changed their lives.